overlordpro-sys/aimlab-aimbot/README.md

 # Conclusion

 At the beginning, I intended to entirely rely on machine learning for this project.
 However, over its course, I learned that sometimes simpler is better.
 Machine learning is not always the best for every situation.
 However, it was a really interesting experience seeing my object detection model come together.
-One thing I try though is using a neural network to replace the scalars I used for moving the mouse.
+One thing I may try in the future is using a neural network to replace the scalars I used for moving the mouse.
 Overall, this project was a very fun project and I'm very happy with how it turned out.

 I am going to upload both what didn't work and what did work as reference for myself in the future.